 Not long after, however, Imlay abandoned the family and went to London.
 When Wollstonecraft followed him, she found that he had taken up with another woman.
 A distraught Wollstonecraft attempted suicide twice, the second time by throwing herself off Putney Bridge in London.
 She finally pulled herself together and cut off contact with Imlay in March 1796.
 Despite her turmoil, between suicide attempts she managed to travel to Scandinavia.
 She published a well-received travelogue of her experiences there entitled Letters Written During a Short Residence in Sweden, Norway and Denmark.

 Just a month after breaking things off with Imlay, Wollstonecraft met - well, re-met - William Godwin, the anarchist and political philosopher.
 The couple met for the first time in 1791, when they both attended a dinner for Thomas Paine.
 At the time Godwin thought Wollstonecraft talked too much, and they parted with an unfavorable impression of each other.
 This time, things went well.
-"The partiality we conceived for each other, was in that mode, which I have always regarded as the purest and most refined style of love,"17 Godwin wrote.
+"The partiality we conceived for each other, was in that mode, which I have always regarded as the purest and most refined style of love,"

 After her death, a grief-stricken Godwin wrote a frank biography of Wollstonecraft entitled Memoirs of the Author of A Vindication of the Rights of Women.
 Unfortunately, the book was a little too frank.
 Godwin's portrayal of Mary's unconventional personal life inadvertently ruined her reputation.
 With the resurgence of feminist study in the 1960s and 1970s, Wollstonecraft's works were rediscovered and she took her place in the pantheon of feminist leaders.